dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **New behavior**

-These queries are no loger suppored.
+These queries are no longer supported.
 Exception is thrown indicating that we can't create an object of Queryable type and suggesting how this could be fixed.

 **Why**